Tap into the transport option for tertiary students

-Note: the green Tertiary Student Concession Cards and foil stickers (described below) will no longer be accepted after 31 March 2017.
-They will be replaced by a new proof of entitlement – the Transport Concession Entitlement Card.
+Note: the green Tertiary Student Concession Cards and foil stickers have been discontinued and replaced by a new proof of entitlement – the Transport Concession Entitlement Card.
 For travel within the Opal network, tertiary students will require one of the following (in conjunction with their Concession Opal card):

 Concession Opal fares are half the price of Adult Opal fares*.
 With Opal you can also save 30% on off-peak train fares.